delaneypage/election-date-project/README.md

 _What is this?_

-A repository for collecting, cleaning, mining, and storing election date data.
+A repository for collecting, cleaning, and storing election date data.

 _Why?_